EQ Tool

 The Marker Tool: The Marker Tool (in the Display section) lets you draw dashed vertical lines into the plot to mark and remember important frequencies such as the locations of peaks, dips, or channel imbalances.
 We recommend using it in combination with the Single Tone Tool and the Sweep Tool.

-The Delay Compensation Tool: The Delay Compensation Tool can be used to synchronize your audio and the vertical frequency line when using Bluetooth audio devices.
+The Delay Compensation Tool: The Delay Compensation Tool can be used to synchronize your audio and the sweep tool's vertical frequency line when using Bluetooth audio devices.
 Bluetooth devices typically delay the audio by 100-300ms, which can noticeably de-synchronize the sweep from the moving bar, and make it difficult to mark the right frequencies with the Marker Tool during a sweep.
-The delay compensation is not active for the Single Tone Tool and should be left at 0 when using wired audio devices.
+The delay compensation is not active for the Single Tone Tool and should generally be left at 0 when using wired audio devices.

-(1) Speaker-matching: If you have a speaker or set of speakers that measure flat (or whose tonal balance you aim to reproduce in your headphones), set up a new bank (3) with filters the same way as in step 2 (low-Q filters spaced 1/3 to full octaves apart), and perform the same correction you performed with your headphones in step 2 now with your speakers (make sure to deactivate any headphone-related filters, i.e., banks 1 and 2, before you start working with the speakers).
-Once you have equalized your speakers to sound completely flat to your ear using the Alternating Tones Tool, you invert the gain settings on all of these filters (bank 3) and reactivate filter banks 1 and 2.
-This should give you at least an approximation of your speaker's tonal balance on your headphones.
+Speaker-matching: If you have a speaker or set of speakers that measure flat (or whose tonal balance you aim to reproduce in your headphones), set up a new bank with filters the same way as in step 2 (low-Q filters spaced 1/3 to full octaves apart), and perform the same correction you performed with your headphones in step 2 now with your speakers.
+Make sure to deactivate any headphone-related filter banks before you start working with the speakers, and set your speakers to the same perceived volume as your headphones (*).
+Once you have equalized your speakers to sound completely "flat" to your ear using the Alternating Tones Tool, you invert the gain settings on all of these filters, then reactivate the filter bank from step 1.
+Thus, step 1 gets you from your headphones' frequency response to a perceived-flat one, while step 2 gets you (after the inversion) from a perceived-flat frequency response to roughly that of your speakers. (*) What we perceive as equally loud between different frequency bands changes based on the absolute volume we're listening at (search for Fletcher-Munson curves or Equal Loudness Contours (ISO 226-2003) for more).
+This means you will find different "to perceived-flat settings" depending on the volume level at which you perform this setup.
+However, as long as your headphone and speaker are at the same volume, these effects should cancel each other out.

 Owliophile is a group of people (currently 2 -- Leon and Luke) that are interested in high quality audio, audio products, and predominantly headphones.
 We created this website to provide information and tools around audio and headphones, and potentially conduct empirical research.